Skip to main content

 Laura Beaudoin, MEd

 Laura Beaudoin joined Southern New Hampshire University in 2011 as a graduate academic advisor for MBA programs.
-She later became the primary advisor for healthcare and nursing programs and adjunct instructor.
-Beaudoin joined the nursing academic team in 2014 as clinical placement facilitator and transitioned to her current role in 2018.
-She supports compliance, accreditation and continuing education efforts for the nursing team.
+She later became the primary advisor for healthcare and nursing programs and an adjunct instructor.
+Beaudoin joined the nursing academic team in 2014 as clinical placement facilitator and transitioned to her role as clinical experiences and health professions process manager in 2018.
+She now services as the director of clinical experiences for nursing.

 Prior to SNHU, Beaudoin was a high school English and humanities teacher.
 In 2019, Beaudoin received the Sonia Pioneer Award by Sonia Clinical Tracking Systems for her contributions to training, processes and student engagement.
 She received the University Mover & Shaker Award from the University of New Hampshire.

 Beaudoin earned her MEd in Secondary Education and BA in English Teaching from the University of New Hampshire.
-She holds an Experienced Educator Certificate from the New Hampshire Department of Education.
+She also earned the NH Experienced Educator certificate with an endorsement in English education.

 Clinical Placement Facilitator